 THE LEAK: The calls you never hear about

-Industry data puts 35 to 45% of HVAC calls outside business hours.
+CallRail’s home services call tracking data puts 25 to 40% of inbound calls outside 8am to 5pm business hours, heaviest in the evening and Saturday mornings.
 Emergencies do not check your hours, and a homeowner with a burst pipe calls down the list until someone picks up.
-Voicemail is not in the running.
-Roughly 80% of callers who hit voicemail do not leave a message, they just dial the next shop.
+Voicemail is not in the running either.
+BIA Advisory Services research puts voicemail abandonment at roughly two in three callers, they hang up and dial the next shop rather than leave a message.

 Run your own number: missing 5 to 10 calls a week at a $600 average ticket works out to $45,000 to $120,000 a year walking to a competitor.
 Even if half those calls were tire kickers, the leak is bigger than most line items you sweat over.